arph226/BAE305-SP25-Lab6/README.md

 |25	|24.11|
 |30|	28.86|

 <p align="left"><em> Table 1: This table shows the set distance a breadboard is placed away from the sensor, measured by a ruler, compared to the distance measured by the sensor and printed by the serial monitor.
-As shown, these values are very close, with only slight errors that can be contributed to discrepancies in the precision of measurement with a ruler.  </em></p>
+As shown, these values are very close, with only slight errors that can be attributed to discrepancies in the precision of measurement with a ruler.  </em></p>

 **Ultrasonic Sensor Precision**
 | Distance Moved (cm) | Measured Distance (cm)|